gia-bartlett/Business-Analysis/ch1.md

 <img src="https://www.teampay.co/wp-content/uploads/2020/05/Agile-Manifiesto.png"><img>

 The BA will be involved in supporting the business users in clarifying, elaborating and prioritising the requirements during the development process.
 The BA brings domain expertise and analytical ability to the development team, assisting the users by assessing the impact of proposed functionality in the light of the strategic business context.

+## 1.5 The Role and Responsibilities of a Business Analyst:

 ### Roles and Responsibilities:
 Although there are different role definitions, depending upon the organisation, there does seem to be an area of common ground where most BAs work.
 These core responsibilities are: